-Volume of unbooked assistance (Turn Up and Go) requested (row 15)
+Volume of unbooked assistance (Turn Up and Go) requested (row 14)

-- 7.17 The volume of unbooked assistance requests received by the Operator from passengers within the specified period.
-The volume of unbooked assistance should equal the volume completed (metric E) plus the volume incomplete (metric F). - 7.18 This is a single number for the Operator, and we do not require this to be reported at station level.
+- 7.28 The volume of unbooked assistance requests received by the Operator from passengers within the specified period. - 7.29 This is a single number for the Operator, and we do not require this to be reported at station level.

-Volume of unbooked assistance (Turn Up and Go) completed (row 16)
+Volume of unbooked assistance (Turn Up and Go) completed (row 15)

-7.19 The volume of unbooked assists actually carried out by the Operator within the specified period.

-7.20 This is a single number for the Operator, and we do not require this to be reported at station level.
+- 7.30 The volume of unbooked assists actually carried out by the Operator within the specified period. - 7.31 This is a single number for the Operator, and we do not require this to be reported at station level.

-Volume of unbooked assistance (Turn Up and Go) incomplete (row 17), and reasons for each incomplete assistance (rows 18 to 23)
+Volume of unbooked assistance (Turn Up and Go) incomplete (row 16), and reasons for each incomplete assistance (rows 17 to 21)

-- 7.21 This is the volume of unbooked assists that were requested by passengers but were unable to be fulfilled by the Operator, broken down by the reason for each incomplete assistance as categorised as follows:
+- 7.32 This is the volume of unbooked assists that were requested by passengers but were unable to be fulfilled by the Operator, broken down by the reason for each incomplete assistance as categorised as follows:

-- (i) No space on train.
+- No space on train. (i)

 - (ii) No staff available.

-- (iii) Planned disruption.
+- (iii) Disruption.

-- (iv) Unplanned disruption.
+- (iv) Passenger did not arrive / arrived too late for service.

+- (v) Other.